bbardoczy/bbardoczy.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a macroeconomist interested in how micro heterogeneity interacts with the macroeconomy and affects economic policy.
-I work as an Economist in the Division of Research and Statistics at the Federal Reserve Board of Governors.
+I am an Economist at the [Federal Reserve Board of Governors](https://www.federalreserve.gov/econres/bence-a-bardoczy.htm), where I serve in the [Macroeconomic and Quantitative Studies](https://www.federalreserve.gov/econres/rsmaqs-staff.htm) section within the Division of Research and Statistics.
+My research focuses on how micro heterogeneity interacts with the macroeconomy and affects economic policy.

+This is a personal website.
 The views expressed on this website are my own and do not necessarily reflect those of the Board of Governors or the Federal Reserve System.